-This is the metric that defines how loyal your customers are to your product or service.
+This is one of the product success metrics that defines how loyal your customers are to your product or service.
 NPS gives the percentage of your customers that gave their rating on their willingness to give a recommendation for your product.
 It is a great management tool to gather customer satisfaction in the SaaS industry.

 Customer Satisfaction Score (CSAT)

-The customer satisfaction score metric is a very direct way among customer satisfaction understanding methods.
-CSAT comprises the direct question of “How satisfied are you with your experience with our product?".
+The customer satisfaction score is one of the customer success metrics that is a very direct way among customer satisfaction understanding methods.
+CSAT comprises the direct question of “How satisfied are you with your experience with our product?”.
 The survey should also have a scale with a range of your preference.
-CSAT's simplicity is the biggest advantage of it.
+CSAT’s simplicity is the biggest advantage of it.
 You can also record your customer satisfaction throughout their customer lifecycle with CSAT.

 What Else is There to Contribute to Product Building?